German juggernaut may face economic jam as tariffs and Brexit loom

 A stagnating German economy or even a recession would hold back the euro zone as a whole and cast uncertainty over the European Central Bank’s planned exit from its loose monetary policy.

-The Berlin government is already facing a budget shortfall of up to 25 billion euros by 2023 as the economic slowdown means tax revenues will come in below previous estimates, according to a finance ministry document.
+The Berlin government is already facing a budget shortfall of up to 25 billion euros (21.5 billion pounds) by 2023 as the economic slowdown means tax revenues will come in below previous estimates, according to a finance ministry document.

 Nonetheless, faced with the threat of a recession, Finance Minister Olaf Scholz is prepared to bend Germany’s strict debt rules, a senior government official told Reuters on condition of anonymity.

-“If the double whammy should materialize, we want to pull something out of the hat,” the official said, suggesting that the government is working on a fiscal stimulus package.
+“If the double whammy should materialise, we want to pull something out of the hat,” the official said, suggesting that the government is working on a fiscal stimulus package.

 “This will be a test to our policy of no new debt and Germany’s debt brake,” the official added.